Still recovering from last storm, Louisiana braces for Hurricane Delta | Headlines

 The approaching storm has halted some oil exports and led energy producers to evacuate workers and shut-in offshore oil and gas production.
 The U.S. Coast Guard warned shippers of potential gale force winds from Port Arthur, Texas, to Mobile, Alabama.
 Residents in Louisiana's coastal areas and those living outside the protective levee system have been urged to evacuate.
 A hurricane watch covers from the Texas-Louisiana border to Grand Isle, Louisiana, the National Hurricane Center said.

-By the end of Thursday, "you need to be in your shelter for the storm," Louisiana Governor John Bel Edwards told residents.
-Tropical storm-force winds could be felt across the state, officials said.
+"We have today to prepare ourselves and our families for the arrival of Hurricane Delta," Louisiana Governor John Bel Edwards told residents.
+"Let's make it count."
 If Delta's path shifts further west, it could strike the state's southwestern parishes that are still recovering from September's Hurricane Laura.
 In June, Louisiana was whipped by Tropical Storm Cristobal.

 There are about 8,000 people still living in hotel rooms as a result of the devastation to homes in the southwest of the state from by Laura, Edwards said on Wednesday.
 When Delta reaches the northern Gulf Coast, it will be the 10th named storm to make a U.S. landfall this year, eclipsing a record that has held since 1916.